RvPr/Awesome-Best-Practices/Internal-README.md

 **Prefer/Avoid**: Guideline is generally applicable, but there are many instances where it makes sense to set it aside

-**Design**: Anything that changes the behavior of the system
+**Design**: Anything that significantly changes the behavior of the system

-**Coding**: Anything that doesn't have a functional impact, but changes the experience of reading/writing code.
+**Coding**: Anything that doesn't have a major functional impact, but increases bug-risk or lowers developer productivity.

 Contributions
 =============